-Board charged by the Executive Board with implementing the Profiling Fund committee member grants or holiday allowances from the profiling fund, now known as the Profiling Fund Scheme for a particular study programme of a school referred to in Section 10.3c of the
+Profiling Fund Board Board charged by the Executive Board with implementing the Profiling Fund committee member grants or attendance fee from the profiling fund, now known as the Profiling Fund Scheme for a particular study programme of an institute referred to in Section 10.3c of the Act (see the Regulations on the Participation Councils and Degree PC's).

-Profiling Fund Scheme for the granting of support to students in the form of graduate funding,
+Profiling Fund Scheme Scheme for the granting of support to students in the form of graduate funding,

-PC Opleidingscommissie (Programme Committee, PC), a committee established
+PC Opleidingscommissie (Programme Committee, PC), a committee established organised.
+A teaching period is referred to as a study quarter in the Fontys annual calendar.